-In 2017, 220 children age 14 and younger were killed in crashes involving an alcohol-impaired driver.
+In 2019, 204 children age 14 and younger were killed in crashes involving an alcohol-impaired driver.
 It is estimated that 46 million to 102 million drunk driving trips are made each year with children under the age of 15 in the vehicle, according to a national telephone survey sponsored by NHTSA in 1999.
+According to the AAA Foundation for Traffic Safety, 76.3% of respondents support laws preventing the transport of a minor by a driver who has consumed alcohol.